zazzzi/eatApp/README.md

-# eatApp
+# EatApp

 ##The web app
-Eatapp is a restuarant in house food delivery platform that is designed with scalability in mind.
+EatApp is a restuarant in house food delivery platform that is designed with scalability in mind.
 The web application targets two user demographics.
 Restaurant onwers, and restaurant customers.

 ###Owners